neurospin/highres-cortex/README.rst

 You can compile this package as part of the BrainVISA_ source tree, which is based on CMake_ and uses a custom-made driver called ``bv_maker``.

 1. Install the dependencies.
-Under Ubuntu 14.04, you can run ``sudo apt-get install subversion git cmake make gcc g++ gfortran pkg-config libblitz0-dev libsigc++-2.0-dev libxml2-dev libqt4-dev libboost-dev zlib1g-dev libtiff-dev libgsl0-dev python2.7-dev python-sip-dev python-numpy python-six libqt4-sql-sqlite``.
+Under Ubuntu, the required packages are: ``subversion git cmake make gcc g++ gfortran pkg-config libblitz0-dev libsigc++-2.0-dev libxml2-dev libqt4-dev libboost-dev zlib1g-dev libtiff-dev libgsl0-dev python2.7-dev python-sip-dev python-numpy python-six libqt4-sql-sqlite``.

 2. Bootstrap the ``bv_maker`` tool::